romanlehner/toolbox/terminal/macos_config.md

 	brew install fzf
 	$(brew --prefix)/opt/fzf/install

-Font issues in visual code can be fixed by adding the `MesloLGS NF` font to the vscode user settings.

 Visual example:
 ![zsh](../images/zsh_setup_example.png)

+### Visual Code
+Font issues in visual code can be fixed by adding the `MesloLGS NF` font to the vscode user settings.

+### Iterm2
+To enable word jumps with arrow key + option:

+1. Click on iTerm2 and open `Preferences`
+1. Click on `Profiles`
+1. Click on `Keys` tab
+1. Click `Key Mappings` tab
+1. Click the `Presets` dropdown and select `Natural Text Editing`